Insights from the Upanishads: Roots of World Literature

 Major Types of Upanishads

-The Upanishads are not a single book.
+They are not a single book.
 They are a group of ancient texts, and each group has its own focus.
-Traditionally, 108 Upanishads are mentioned, but only some are considered the most important.
+The later Muktika Upanishad preserves a traditional list of 108 Upanishads, although a smaller group is generally recognised as the Principal or Mukhya Upanishads.

-The main group is called the Principal or Mukhya Upanishads.
 These include the Isha, Kena, Katha, Mundaka, Mandukya, Chandogya and Brihadaranyaka Upanishads.
 They speak about the soul, ultimate reality, truth, death and liberation.

 Other Upanishads focus on different paths.
 Some are connected with yoga and meditation, some with renunciation, and some with devotion to Shiva, Vishnu or the Divine Mother.